themaurixbo/dynexa-ethglobal-ba/README_FLARE.md

 - Generates **two types of native yield**:
   1. **FLR FTSO delegation yield** (low-risk, protocol-native).
   2. **DeFi yield using FXRP / XRPFI vaults** (higher-yield, managed risk).
 - Converts this yield into a **subsidy pool** that finances extra rewards, quests, and campaigns in Dynexa — without brands ever touching DeFi directly.
+Also this is on of the incomes for Dynexa

 Flare is not “just a price feed” here; it is the **core yield and data layer** underneath Dynexa’s loyalty ecosystem.